 During this phase, the presence of a Quality Management System (ISO 9001 Certification or equivalent) is verified to guarantee the manufacturer capability to maintain FS in all products manufactured across the SIL certificate validity.

 The Quality Constraints Audit is an integral part of the Functional Safety Assessment which is focused on all relevant quality documents and procedures, manufacturing and testing documentation relevant for the effective organizational management of functional safety, as required in IEC 61508-1.

-Along with this step it shall be also evaluated the presence of any critical supplier, that is a supplier involved in relevant phase(s) of the product lifecycle, such as hardware manufacturing, software development etc. If a critical supplier is identified, it is subject to verification of the proper Quality Management System relevant for Functional Safety purposes.
+Along with this step, it shall be also evaluated the presence of any critical supplier, which is a supplier involved in relevant phase(s) of the product lifecycle, such as hardware manufacturing, software development, etc. If a critical supplier is identified, it is subject to verification of the proper Quality Management System relevant for Functional Safety purposes.

-We assist manufacturers on the preparation of the relevant documentation as for required by IEC 61508 and entrust the management of Functional Safety Assessment process, up to the issue of the SIL certificate, to BYHON, ANSI Accredited Product Certification Body – Accreditation #8914.
+We assist manufacturers on the preparation of the relevant documentation required by IEC 61508 and entrust the management of the Functional Safety Assessment process, up to the issue of the SIL certificate, to BYHON, ANSI Accredited Product Certification Body – Accreditation #8914.

 Did you find this helpful?
 To receive a quotation for a comprehensive SIL consulting

 To learn more about BYHON, Certification for Functional Safety